whleucka/latte.nvim/README.md

 **latte.nvim** is a Neovim plugin designed to enhance your experience when working with PHP Latte templates.
 It provides automatic syntax highlighting, a robust parser, and extensibility to streamline your development process.

 ### WIP NOTE: This plugin is experimental and is incomplete.
+I am working on a Treesitter support.
+[Check it out here](https://github.com/whleucka/tree-sitter-latte)

 ## Contributing